Phantom-Studiosad/Exam-Scheduling-Management-System_Mobile-App/README.md

 # EXAM-SCHEDULING-MANAGEMENT-SYSTEM (ESMS)

-EXAM SCHEDULING MANAGEMENT SYSTEM APP
+EXAM SCHEDULING MANAGEMENT SYSTEM APP (ESMS)

+A mobile application written in flutter using android studio to automate the process of Exam Scheduling and Management.
+Yeah, I know, The title gives it away.

 The Examination Department must collect all student examination registration details, Faculty and Classroom details branch wise and year wise.
 These details include Student name, roll no., branch, year, list of subjects registered for the exam, Exam ID, Exam Type, Exam Date, Exam Time, Classroom number, Classroom capacity, block, session, FID, Faculty Dept. The examination Scheduling Management System atomizes the process of assigning seating arrangement.
 The dates and courses for examination are provided by the admin to the system, the system accesses the college database for student and classroom information and creates an exam schedule on the given dates.
-It also maintains whether a teacher is present on the examination day and dynamically allocate exam duties to them.
+EXAM SCHEDULING MANAGEMENT SYSTEM APP (ESMS) also maintains whether a teacher is present on the examination day and dynamically allocate exam duties to them.

 ## Download App
 <a href="https://github.com/dharun276/Exam-Scheduling-Management-System/releases/download/v1.0.7/base.apk"><img src="https://playerzon.com/asset/download.png" width="200"></a>